the wandering chick

 This is overlooking the San Juan Canyon from Muley Point, which is atop Cedar Mesa in southeastern Utah and is reached via the Moki Dugway, part of Utah's Route 261.
 Looking south you can see Monument Valley in the far background, some 20 miles away.

 The Moki Dugway is a part of Utah State Highway 261 that ascends Cedar Mesa, climbing some 2100 feet by way of a series of switchbacks.
 Once at the top, a five-mile unpaved road will take you to Muley Point where panoramic views of Monument Valley and the San Juan Canyon can be seen.
-Also nearby is Valley of the Gods, and pictures of both Monument Valley and Valley of the Gods can be viewed by clicking on their links below.
 The following few pictures were taken from and of the Moki Dugway.

 Above and Right: taken from Muley Point.
 Above you can see Monument Valley in the distance.